forgecrafted/ruby-stylus/README.md

 # Ruby Stylus

 `stylus` is a bridge between your Ruby code and the [Stylus](https://github.com/LearnBoost/stylus) library that runs on Node.js.
-It's aims to be a replacement for the [stylus_rails](https://github.com/lucasmazza/stylus_rails) gem, to support the Rails 3.1 asset pipeline (via [Tilt](https://github.com/rtomayko/tilt)) and more agnostic scenarios, backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.
+It's aims to be a replacement for the [stylus_rails](https://github.com/lucasmazza/stylus_rails) gem and to support the Rails 3.1 asset pipeline (via [Tilt](https://github.com/rtomayko/tilt)) and other scenarios, backed by the [ExecJS](https://github.com/sstephenson/execjs) gem.

 ## Usage